magic8bot/magic8bot/README.md

 # build Docker images defined in docker-compose.yml
 make build

+# stop and delete all local Docker objects but keep downloaded images
 # ALL DATA WILL BE DELETED
+re-build

 # stop and delete all Docker objects defined in docker-compose.yml
+# ALL DATA WILL BE DELETED
 make destroy

 # show status of Docker objects defined in docker-compose.yml